 Another prefigurement of the Eucharist in the Old Testament is the manna from Heaven.
 In Exodus 16:4ff, God feeds the Israelites struggling in the desert with bread from Heaven.
 The Israelites were forbidden from storing more than one day’s supply of the manna (except for the day before the Sabbath), so that they would learn to trust in God’s providence.
 Just so, Jesus feeds us with the bread of heaven, His body and Blood, while we struggle in our lives, which can certainly resemble wandering in a desert at times.
 When we say the “Our Father” prayer – “Give us this day our daily bread”- we are asking God to give us the Eucharist daily, just like God gave the Jews in the desert their manna daily.
 Paul calls manna in the Old Testament "supernatural food" in 1 Corinthians 10:3, and how much more supernatural the Eucharist is, since all Old Testament types are imperfect and point to the perfect (Jesus) in the New Testament!

 Even the birth of Jesus in Bethlehem points to the reality of His Body being the bread of life come down from heaven.
 Why?
 Because the name "Bethlehem" is a Jewish word that means "House of Bread."
-And after Jesus was born, Mary placed him in a manger, which is a feeding trough for animals to come and eat out of!
+And after Jesus was born, Mary placed him in a manger, which is a feeding trough for sheep to come and eat out of!

 In 1 Corinthians 15:45, Jesus is described as “the new Adam”, meaning that through Adam sin entered the world, and through Jesus salvation entered the world.
 However, there is more to it than that.
 Adam ate from the tree of knowledge of good and evil, and died as a result.
 Conversely, Jesus was hanged on a tree (Acts 10:39); He commanded us to eat of the fruit of this tree (his Eucharistic flesh) at the Last Supper, so that we will live forever and never die.